-Both CPUE series have been reasonably stable since 1995 (Fig. 15).
+Both CPUE series have been reasonably stable since 1995 (Fig. 14).
 In 2007 and 2008, the spatial distribution of the fleet shifted from its normal pattern to take catches from western and central fishing grounds in the Indian Ocean (An et al. 2008).
-In 2021, both series increased slightly and remain very similar.
+In 2022, there was little change in both series.

-Figure 15.
+Figure 14.
 Nominal and average CPUE of total SBT for Korean longliners operating in statistical areas 4-9 in months 4-9.
 Nominal CPUE is the total number of SBT over total effort (1000 hooks), while average CPUE is the mean of the nominal rate in each 5×5° grid square per month.